niz11/lot1-object-marking/photogrammetry/README.md

 <code>
 docker exec photogrammetry photogrammetry <i>[options] model_name [meshroom_graph]</i>
 </code>
+The first photogrammetry stands for the container name.
+The second for the photogrammetry script.

 Available graph files are saved in the graph folder.
 If you want to use your own graph files u need to place them there.
 For all available options, see the explanation below.